By: Team AY1920S1-W13-1 Since: Sep 2019 Licence: MIT

 Alternative 1: All

-objects will add to thisArrayList
+TrackedModulemaintain aArrayList<Link>.
+AddingLinkobjects will add to thisArrayList.-

 Pros: Easy to implement and edit for beginner programmers.